 - To support fair and equitable practice development and career progression opportunities

 - To enhance the accessibility of member services at the Bar

 Black History Month

-Earlier this year, we held our first event tailored to ethnicity, race and cultural background inclusion in the legal profession, and the importance of building an inclusive culture within the industry.
+The Bar of Ireland regularly hosts events tailored to ethnicity, race and cultural background inclusion in the legal profession, and the importance of building an inclusive culture within the industry.

 Pride in The Bar

 In June, our colleagues celebrate Pride month – a month dedicated to celebrating LGBTQ+ communities all around the world.
 The Bar of Ireland is a proud member of OUTLaw Network, which aims to make the legal sector a more LGBTQ+ friendly career option and bring our legal knowledge to current debates.

 We continue to engage with external parties and those across the sector on issues of disability in order to support practitioners, clients and those in leadership positions create a more accessible sector, in line with national and international obligations.